 So, you will be able to answer your sons’ question only when you are spending time with your son.
 And your approachable enough for him to ask you questions.

 To get to this point is easy if you already have established an emotional connection with your child.
-If that is not the case, I would like you to read our article How-To Easily build Emotional Connection with your Teenager build this habit.
+If that is not the case, I would like you to read our article emotional connection to build this habit.

 One of the best ways that you can get your point across to your teenager while helping him with his questions.
 Is to talk to him with examples from your past.